oshaughnessy/maysl.soccer/_pages/rules.md

 * they must be listed on the game roster as a guest player ("GP")
 * the roster may not include more than 3 guest players

-In addition, we have the following rules and guidelines:
+In addition, we have the following rules and guidelines.

+### When to Borrow Players

 * Borrow just enough players to fill your field positions, but not enough for substitutes (see the team-size table below).
 * Borrow players to support your team, not to add new scoring abilities.
-* Guest players should wear a pinny to identify them as such.
+  Consider adding them as defenders or a goalkeeper rather than offense goal-makers.
 * If a team is short players, both can agree to play short and keep an even number of players on the field.

-On guest eligibility:
+* For coed matches, try to keep a balance of girls and boys.
+Try to keep an even physical match.

+### Guest Eligibility

 * Guest players must be registered in the league (see CYSA essentials above).
 * Boys may play as guests in all-male and coed divisions.
 National and state guidelines